Katie Bouman talks legacy of the black hole imaging project and favorite U-M memories

 Caltech Professor Katie Bouman, who earned her BSE in Electrical Engineering from U-M, is most known for her role in the project that successfully reconstructed the first-ever image of a black hole.
 Released to the public in 2019, the spectacular image, once thought to be an impossible achievement, quickly captivated the world.

 “We had no idea the impact it would have,” Bouman said.
-“To see it excite people and kids about science and engineering has been amazing.
+“To see it excite people about science and engineering has been amazing.
 It’s wonderful to see younger students message me about how it inspired them to pursue careers in STEM, and how it’s inspired people in other fields as well.”

 While the image reconstruction phase took two years, the entire project has lasted over a decade.
 It involved an international team of over 200 scientists and a network of eight radio observatories with bases on six mountains across four continents called the Event Horizon Telescope (EHT).